Surface-to-air missile

-MBDA Aster Missile naval missiles, and short-range man-portable systems like the Stinger and Strela-3.
+MBDA Aster Missile naval missiles, and short-range man-portable systems like the Stinger and 9K38 Igla.

 History

 The first known idea for a guided surface-to-air missile was in 1925, when a beam riding system was proposed whereby a rocket would follow a searchlight beam onto a target.
 A selenium cell was mounted on the tip of each of the rocket's four tail fins, with the cells facing backwards.
 When one selenium cell was no longer in the light beam, it would be steered in the opposite direction back into the beam.
 The first historical mention of a concept and design of a surface-to-air missile in which a drawing was presented, was by inventor Gustav Rasmus in 1931, who proposed a design that would home in on the sound of an aircraft's engines.

 World War II

 During World War II, efforts were started to develop surface-to-air missiles as it was generally considered that flak was of little use against bombers of ever-increasing performance.
 The lethal radius of a flak shell is fairly small, and the chance of delivering a "hit" is essentially a fixed percentage per round.
 In order to attack a target, guns fire continually while the aircraft are in range in order to launch as many shells as possible, increasing the chance that one of these will end up within the lethal range.
 Against the Boeing B-17, which operated just within the range of the numerous German eighty-eights, an average of 2,805 rounds had to be fired per bomber destroyed.

 Bombers flying at higher altitudes require larger guns and shells to reach them.
 This greatly increases the cost of the system, and (generally) slows the rate of fire.
 Faster aircraft fly out of range more quickly, reducing the number of rounds fired against them.
 Against late-war designs like the Boeing B-29 Superfortress or jet-powered designs like the Arado Ar 234, flak would be essentially useless.
 This potential was already obvious by 1942, when Walther von Axthelm outlined the growing problems with flak defences that he predicted would soon be dealing with "aircraft speeds and flight altitudes [that] will gradually reach 1000 km/h and between 10000–15000 m."
 This was seen generally; in November 1943 the Director of Gunnery Division of the Royal Navy concluded that guns would be useless against jets, stating "No projectile of which control is lost when it leaves the ship can be of any use to us in this matter."